Erallie/stream-bridge/README.md

 If Social Stream Ninja is configured but offline, allow StreamBridge time to detect the unavailable host and switch to direct mode.

 ### Discord-specific troubleshooting

-#### A command is not visible

-Make sure:

-- StreamBridge has been invited with the `applications.commands` authorization scope.
-- You have the Discord Administrator permission.
-- Discord has finished synchronizing the bot’s commands.

 #### StreamBridge cannot post in a channel